lokalise/lokalise-cli-2-go/README.md

 Optionally, you may rename included `config-example.yml` to `config.yml` and set various CLI tool parameters like token or timeouts.
 You can specify a config file location using `--config` parameter.

 ## Changes
+**2.3.1 (April 30, 2020)**

+Added `--custom-translation-status-ids` flag for file upload action, along with `--custom-translation-status-inserted-keys`, `--custom-translation-status-skipped-keys` and `--custom-translation-status-updated-keys` flags

 **2.3.0 (February 26, 2020)**

 Added `--hidden-from-contributors` flag for file upload action